-The minimum detection sensitivity level of egg white (albumen) using this egg white ELISA kit was 0.05 ppm.
-The standard assay range for this kit is 0.4 – 10.0 ppm.
+The minimum detection sensitivity level of albumen using current egg white ELISA kit was 0.05 ppm.
+The standard range for this assay is 0.4 – 10.0 ppm.

 - ELISA kit for determination of egg white proteins: interlaboratory study.
 J AOAC Int.
 (2010) 93 (6): 1923-9.
 Tomková K., et al.

 - Primary structure of potential allergenic proteins in emu (Dromaius novaehollandiae) egg white.
 J Agric Food Chem.
 (2010) 58 (23): 12530-6.
 Maehashi K., et al.

 - Detection of hen’s egg white lysozyme in food: comparison between a sensitive hplc and a commercial ELISA method.
 Commun Agric Appl Biol Sci.
 (2007) 72 (1): 215-8.
 Kerkaert B. and De Meulenaer B.

 - Food-cooking processes modulate allergenic properties of hen’s egg white proteins.
 Int Arch Allergy Immunol.
 (2013) 160 (2): 134-42.
 Liu X., et al.

 - Anaphylactic reaction to probiotics.
 Cow’s milk and hen’s egg allergens in probiotic compounds.
 Pediatr Allergy Immunol.
 (2012) 23 (8): 778-84.
 Martín-Muñoz M.F., et al.